hapax/hapax.github.io/assets/teaching.md

 When the class complained that the walk was boring and pointless, the teacher would defensively reply that walking is an important life skill needed to get as an adult.
-Heck, if you can't walk, how do you expect to get a job!
+Heck, if you can't walk, how do you expect to get a job when you graduate!

 Do you think you would have enjoyed this hiking class?
 Would you blame most students for losing interest and lagging behind,